Golf Canada: Organizational details

 The RCGA formed its first standing committee for the rules of golf in 1916, although it had printed its first edition of the rules in 1914.

 In 1919, the first staff person, B.L.
 Anderson, was hired.
 He had served as volunteer secretary during World War I, and was hired for part-time work for the association as the Secretary-Treasurer.
 Anderson stayed with the RCGA as Secretary until retirement in 1945.
 He became known as the face of the RCGA, along with his own secretary, Marion Doherty.

 Funding continued as a fee per club until 1948, when the RCGA instituted the dollar a year plan.
 The concept was that each golf club would remit $1.00 for each male member (after having collected from the member in their annual dues). $0.50 was to go to the RCGA and the same amount would be remitted to the appropriated provincial association.
 This revolutionized the associations which had suffered for decades from chronic lack of funding.

 The first handicapping system sponsored by Canada was done in 1937, believed to be based upon an American system, using the five lowest scores of the current season.
 The second system was presented in 1949 on an interim basis, and officially in 1950.
 It was revised again in 1960, and several times afterwards.

 In 1924, the Canadian Ladies' Golf Union (formed in 1913) took over the operation of the Canadian Ladies' Amateur Championship from the RCGA.

 Since 2003, Golf Canada has had the Team Canada program as a staple for the Organization.
 The Goal of this program is to develop young Men and Women Golfers to become top ranked Amateurs.
 The program has a rigorous selection each November to place golfers on either the National or Junior teams.
 Team Canada has participants active year round, and provides both physical and mental coaching for golfers.

+The association was given national sport organization status by the federal government in 2005 and rebranded itself as Golf Canada in 2010, though remaining incorporated as the Royal Canadian Golf Association.